heathmann/randomdivers/README.md

 Please note that since Randomdivers was designed with veteran players in mind and to preserve the element of randomness, you will only be able to uncheck items to a certain minimum in each category.
 If you are a new player, you may lack enough unlocked items to provide meaningful variety to make Randomdivers an interesting experience.
+I encourage new players to continue progressing through the game normally until you have built out your armoury more or begin to find yourself always selecting the same loadout each mission and then return to try this game mode.

 ## Start a new run